SeanHwangG/test/software.md

 * standalone (freestanding program)
   * no external module, library, program designed to boot with bootstrap procedure of target processor

-* Windows Driver Model (wdm)
-  * framework for device drivers that was introduced with Windows 98 and Windows 2000 to replace VxD (Windows 95, 3.1)
+* WDM: Windows Driver Model is: framework for device drivers introduced with Windows 98, 2000 to replace VxD (95, 3.1)

 * Von Neumann model of computing: Fetch, decode, execute

 * X Window System: xAuthority file is in ~, stores credentials in cookies used by xauth for authentication of X sessions

 ## Configure

+* ansible: software provisioning, configuration management, application-deployment tool enabling infrastructure as code

 {% tabs %}
 {% tab title='python' %}